samduk/learning-bash/set 1/day02_note.md

 - Refer array_ex
 - My question is why "four" is not printing and what does that fifth syntax mean?
 Need to google during my recess time

+- I understood why four is not printing and what fifth syntax mean ;)